Chris56974/Pethreon/frontend/README.md

 }
 ```

+### TODO

+Store a boolean in localstorage that checks to see if the user has seen the contract disclaimer before.

 ### Notes

 I want my circle animations to run infinitely, but do I really have to specify eight properties in the css `animation: ;` just to get infinite playback? [>_<](https://youtu.be/AbnWq7F9o20?t=11)